Stockflare/drive-wealth/README.md

 ```

-A failure will raise a `TradeIt::Errors::LoginException` with the similar attributes:
+A failure will raise a `DriveWealth::Errors::LoginException` with the similar attributes:
 ```
 { type: :error,
   code: 500,